-University Physician Assistant (MUPA ·
+I voluntarily give my permission for the following information to be used or disclosed by the Marshall University Physician Assistant (MUPA) Program.
+Check all those that do apply.

-☐ Photographs or video recording of me while I am on the premises of the Marshall University Physician Assistant Program

-☐ Other information described ☐ Other information described here:
+- Photographs or video recording of me while I am on the premises of the Marshall University Physician Assistant Program - □ Other information described here:

 The information will be used or disclosed by Marshall University Physician Assistant Program for news stories, articles, publications, brochures, journal publications, newsletters, advertisements, promotional videos, social media posts, website-related uses and/or other public relations purposes.
 The MUPA Program may disclose the information to any news television media, unless otherwise specified below:

-I acknowledge that I am waiving my rauthorization.
-I understand once mat control over their use or disclosure.
-I might be re-released and no longer p derials are released to the med also understand that once in dia, the MUPA Program has no further aformation is released in any form, it

-I understand that I am not required to authorization at any time.
-To do that, at 1542 Spring Valley Drive, Huntingto information that had already been rel , I must say so in writing and a on, WV 25704.
-I understand t give or send it to the MUPA Program he revocation will not apply to
+I acknowledge that I am waiving my rights to confidentiality of the above information by signing this authorization.
+I understand that once materials are released to the media, the MUPA Program has no further control over their use or disclosure.
+I also understand that once information is released in any form, it might be re-released and no longer protected by federal student privacy rules.
+I understand that I am not required to sign this authorization.
+I understand that I may revoke this authorization at any time.
+To do that, I must say so in writing and give or send it to the MUPA Program at 1542 Spring Valley Drive, Huntington, WV 25704.
+I understand the revocation will not apply to information that had already been released while the authorization was in effect.

-This authorization will be in effect unit til further notice.
+This authorization will be in effect until further notice.

 STUDENT'S NAME (print) DATE

 STUDENT'S SIGNATURE

 ADDRESS

 EMAIL CELL PHONE NUMBER

-NAME of WITNESS (print) -
+NAME of WITNESS (print)

 SIGNATURE OF WITNESS DATE

 FOR STAFF USE ONLY:

 Student's printed name: Location: Date:

-Story or project: Photographed by:
+Story or project: Photographed by ··

-Your assistance is extremely helpful with generating goodwill and increasing visibility of the Marshall University Physician Assistant Program.
-Thank you!
+Your assistance is extremely helpful University Physician Assistant Progra 0 00 increasing visibility of the Marshall